 Remove infected plants as soon as possible and destroy diseased plants.
 Clean up the garden and destroy all plant material at the end of the season to avoid reinfecting the garden next year.

-You can prevent rust by applying wettable sulfur weeks before rust appears typically.
-Be sure to space plants adequately, so there is enough room for air circulation.
+You can prevent rust by applying wettable sulfur weeks before rust typically appears.
+Be sure to space plants adequately so there is enough room for air circulation.

 Wilt and Stem Rot

 If your sunflowers suddenly, without reason, begin to wilt and leaves turn yellow or develop a mottled pattern, you may have stem rot.

 Stem rot will present with thick-felt light growth on the stems.
 Stem rot usually develops after a stretch of wet weather.

 Preventative measures are the best way to control stem rot.
 First, be sure the garden is clean and find the right spot where sunflowers will have good draining soil.

 Sunflowers have so many uses in the garden –

 - The sunflower heads also make great dried flowers for display.